Cam Janssen: Playing career

 In 2001, Janssen was selected in the third round of the Ontario Hockey League draft by the Windsor Spitfires.
 Instead of completing his senior year at Eureka High School, Janssen moved to Windsor, Ontario to begin his first season with the Spitfires.
 After one season in Ontario, Janssen was drafted by the New Jersey Devils as the 117th overall pick during the fourth round 2002 NHL Entry Draft.
 During the 2003–04 OHL season, Janssen joined the Guelph Storm, where he participated in the Memorial Cup tournament.

 Jansen made his NHL debut against the Rangers on November 5, 2005.
 In his rookie NHL season, Janssen led the Devils with eleven fighting majors.
 On February 24, 2007, he scored his first career NHL goal and point against the Washington Capitals at 10:33 in the second period in his 82nd NHL game, an NHL record for most games played by a skater before recording their first career NHL point.

 In the second period of a regular season game against the Toronto Maple Leafs on March 2, 2007, Janssen knocked-out Toronto defenseman Tomáš Kaberle unconscious with a late hit to the head.
 Kaberle was carried off the ice on a stretcher.
 The NHL announced Janssen would be suspended for three games without pay for the incident, forfeiting $7,220.16.
 In an interview, Kaberle mentioned Janssen had not contacted him for reconciliation, and went on to say, "I don't care [to hear from him].
 He doesn't respect me and I don't respect him."

 On March 30, 2007, Janssen injured his shoulder in a fight with Riley Cote of the Philadelphia Flyers and missed 4 games.
 He returned for the playoffs against the Tampa Bay Lightning.
 Janssen was injured in the 2007 NHL preseason as well, suffering an injury in a fight with Jesse Boulerice.

 On February 26, 2008, Janssen was traded by the Devils to his hometown team, the St. Louis Blues, for defenseman Bryce Salvador.
 He made his Blues' debut two days later, wearing #55 against the Phoenix Coyotes.

-A free agent after his contract with the St. Louis Blues expired in 2011, Janssen signed a one-year, two-way contract with the Devils on July 14, 2011 becoming the 22nd player to be re-acquired and play for the team.
+A free agent after his contract with the Blues expired in 2011, Janssen signed a one-year, two-way contract to return to the Devils on July 14, 2011 becoming the 22nd player to be re-acquired and play for the team.

 Janssen signed as a free agent on a one-year contract with the Nottingham Panthers of the EIHL on August 15, 2015.
 He announced the end of his professional career at the conclusion of the season on August 12, 2016.